bigskysoftware/htmx/www/content/essays/codin-dirty.md

 These are important, complicated, successful & well maintained pieces of software, and yet we can find large functions in all of them.

-Now, I don't want to imply that these projects agree with this essay in any way, but I think th you also shouldn't be afraid of large functions, nor should you break those large functions up simply in order to make your code "clean".
-You should only do so when it allows for reuse or some other necessary functionality.
+Now, I don't want to imply that any of the engineers on these projects agree with this essay in any way, but I think that we have some fairly good evidence that longer functions are OK in software projects.
+It seems safe to say that breaking up functions just to keep them small is not necessary, and you should consider doing so for other reasons, such as if it allows for reuse of some code instead.

 ## I Prefer Integration Tests to Unit Tests

+A second area where I differ from Clean Code is on unit testing.

+Now, here, I have to be careful: I am a huge fan of testing and highly recommend testing software as a key component of building maintainable systems.

-I am a huge fan of testing.  htmx is possible because we have a good [test suite](https://htmx.org/test) that helps us ensure that the library stays stable as we work on it.
+htmx itself is only possible because we have a good [test suite](https://htmx.org/test) that helps us ensure that the library stays stable as we work on it.
 When I started on [intercooler.js](https://intercoolerjs.org), the predecessor to htmx, I was a dyed-in-the-wool static typing guy.
-But working on intercooler and in [Ruby-on-Rails](https://rubyonrails.org/) showed me that, with proper testing, it was possible for me to produce quality software in dynamic languages.
+But working on intercooler and in [Ruby-on-Rails](https://rubyonrails.org/) showed me that, with proper testing, it was possible for me to produce quality software even in dynamic languages.[1](#jsdoc)

-As a side note, we recently introduced [JSDoc](https://jsdoc.app/) annotations to the htmx codebase, to get some of the benefits of static typing without introducing a build step.
-In that effort we found no serious errors.
-I can think of two minor issues that have come up in the history of the htmx project that could have been prevented by static typing.
-I still like static typing [for other reasons](https://grugbrain.dev/#grug-on-type-systems), but I think that with a good test suite the "correctness" argument is less compelling than I did a decade ago.

 If you take a look at the [test suite](https://github.com/bigskysoftware/htmx/blob/master/test/core/ajax.js) one thing you might notice is the relative lack of [Unit Tests](https://en.wikipedia.org/wiki/Unit_testing).
 We have very few